 We account for the Stock Plan in accordance with the provisions of SFAS No. 123(R), "Share-Based Payment," which requires that we determine the fair value of all share-based payments to employees, including the fair value of grants of employee stock options, and record these amounts as an expense in the Statement of Operations over the vesting period with a corresponding increase to our additional paid-in capital.
 The increase to our operating expenses is offset by the increase to our additional paid-in capital, resulting in no net impact to our net asset value.
-Additionally, we do not record the tax benefits associated with the expensing of stock options, because we intend to qualify as a RIC under Subchapter M of the Code and as such, we cannot use all of our existing operating expenses for tax purposes.
+Additionally, we do not record the tax benefits associated with the expensing of stock options, because we currently intend to qualify as a RIC under Subchapter M of the Code.

 The fair value of each stock option award is estimated on the date of grant using the Black-Scholes option pricing model as permitted by SFAS No. 123(R).
 The stock options were awarded in five different grant types, each with different contractual terms.
-The assumptions used in the calculation of fair value using the Black-Scholes model for each contract term were as follows:
+The assumptions used in the calculation of fair value using the Black-Scholes model for each contract term for grants in 2007 were as follows:

-Type of Award Term Number of Options Granted Expected Term in Yrs Expected Volatility Factor Expected Dividend Yield Risk-free Interest Rates Weighted Average Fair Value Per Option Share Non-qualified stock options 1 Year 1,001,017 0.75 37.4% 0% 5.16% \$ 1.48 Non-qualified stock options 2 Years 815,000 1.625 45.2% 0% 5.12% \$ 2.63 Non-qualified stock options 3 Years 659,460 2.42 55.7% 0% 5.09% \$ 3.81 Non-qualified stock options 10 Years 690,000 5.75 75.6% 0% 5.08% \$ 6.94 Incentive stock options 10 Years 792,806 7.03 75.6% 0% 5.08% \$ 7.46 Total 3,958,283 \$ 4.25
+Type of Award Contractual Term Number of Options Granted Expected Term in Yrs Expected Volatility Factor Expected Dividend Yield Risk-free Interest Rate Fair Value Per Share Non-qualified stock options 1.5 Years 380,000 1 42.6% 0% 4.93% \$ 2.11 Non-qualified stock options 2.5 Years 600,540 2 40.1% 0% 4.91% \$ 2.92 Non-qualified stock options 3.5 Years 338,403 3 44.7% 0% 4.93% \$ 3.94 Non-qualified stock options 9 Years 381,666 Ranging from 4.75-6.28 Ranging from 57.8% to 59.9% 0% Ranging from 4.97% to 5.01% Ranging from \$5.92 to \$6.85 Total 1,700,609

 An option's expected term is the estimated period between the grant date and the exercise date of the option.
-As the expected term period increases, the fair value of the option and the compensation cost will also increase.
-The expected term assumption is generally calculated using historical stock option exercise data.
+As the expected-term period increases, the fair value of the option and the compensation cost will also increase.
+The expected-term assumption is generally calculated using historical stock option exercise data.
 The Company does not have historical exercise data to develop such an assumption.
-In cases where companies do not have historical data and where the options meet certain criteria, SEC Staff Accounting Bulletin 107 ("SAB 107") provides the use of a simplified expected term calculation.
+In cases where companies do not have historical data and where the options meet certain criteria, SEC Staff Accounting Bulletin 107 ("SAB 107") provides the use of a simplified expected-term calculation.
 Accordingly, the Company calculated the expected terms using the SAB 107 simplified method.

 Expected volatility is the measure of how the stock's price is expected to fluctuate over a period of time.
 An increase in the expected volatility assumption yields a higher fair value of the stock option.
-Expected volatility factors for the stock options were based on the historical fluctuations in the Company's stock price over the expected term of the option, adjusted for stock splits and dividends.
+Expected volatility factors for the stock options were based on the historical fluctuations in the Company's stock price over a period commensurate with the expected term of the option, adjusted for stock splits and dividends.

-The expected dividend yield assumption is traditionally calculated based on a company's historical dividend yield.
-An increase to the expected dividend yield results in a decrease in the fair value of the option and resulting compensation cost.
+The expected-dividend yield assumption is traditionally calculated based on a company's historical dividend yield.
+An increase to the expected-dividend yield results in a decrease in the fair value of the option and resulting compensation cost.
 Although the Company has declared deemed dividends in previous years, most recently in 2005, the amounts and timing of any future dividends cannot be reasonably estimated.
-Therefore, for purposes of calculating fair value, the Company has assumed an expected dividend yield of 0 percent.
+Therefore, for purposes of calculating fair value, the Company has assumed an expected-dividend yield of 0 percent.